Every public speaker can learn a lesson from Apollo 13.

 So, you are working on a new plan for the presentation but you don’t have a lot of time or a lot of material to work with:

-Lesson 9: Use whatever material is available. (“We gotta find a way to make this fit into the hole for this using nothing but that.” – 0:50) Can you do the presentation using a whiteboard, blackboard, flip chart, notes, props, interactive exercises or some combination of these and other things?
+Can you do the presentation using a whiteboard, blackboard, flip chart, notes, props, interactive exercises or some combination of these and other things?
 If you know your material well, it will be much easier to improvise on the spot.

 By now you have decided on your workaround and done everything you can to go with an alternative presentation.
 You don’t have much time left but at last everything is in place.
 Still, you’re probably a little wound up after everything that has gone on.

 Take a few moments to settle yourself and refocus your thoughts on the presentation and the audience.
 Try to find a private place where you can take a few deep breathes and do some gentle stretching to relax yourself after the unexpected adrenalin rush.

 Fortunately, a technological malfunction in our presentations will almost certainly never be a life-and-death situation as it was for the Apollo 13 crew.
 However, failure could have consequences.
 But if you are well prepared and keep your cool, you still should be able to deliver an effective presentation and get this kind of audience response: